shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 There will be a bit of high-level exploration, but mostly - we'll dive into concrete, low-level examples: discussing specific ideas / practices that can make AI more productive if they are enforced.

-Most (or all) concepts are not going to be too exotic - the approaches we'll explore are all existing industry techniques, taken from various fields.
+Most (or all) concepts are not going to be too exotic - the approaches we'll explore are existing industry techniques, taken from various fields.
 An experienced developer will be familiar with many of them.
 The point here is not to invent crazy new ideas, but to examine the option of applying what already exists in an